23W-GBAC/NastLenBlog/Automation.md

 That's how the idea of auto-generator of interesting facts has come to my mind.
 Here I'm gonna show you how I implemented this.

-Goals I've set:
+#### Goals I've set

 - [ ] Find a suitable website containing facts about animals
 - [ ] Read the necessary data from this site
-    - [ ] Organize the facts in a form of un (unordered list)
+- [ ] Organize the facts in the form of an unordered list
 - [ ] Insert one random fact into each post (starting from the second one)